 After I argue this points with them, about how I am aware that fiction isn’t real, because our reality is such a hard pill to swallow most times and life doesn’t usually work the way it does in fictional work.
 They end their argument with, but not all readers know this and believe life works like a fairytale or has a Happily Ever After ending.

-I don’t know any reader that believe life works like a fairytale.
-That read fictional books and expect their lives to portray what they read. (if that’s the case for you, then that’s unhealthy. you’re setting yourself up for a whole lot of hurt. trust me) Do you know any reader who believes life is like the fiction novels she reads?
+I don’t know any reader that believes life works like a fairytale.
+That read fictional books and expect their lives to portray what they read.
+(If that’s the case for you, then that’s unhealthy. you’re setting yourself up for a whole lot of hurt. trust me) Do you know any reader who believes life is like the fiction novels they read?
 Do you?